 Dietetics is the interpretation and communication of the science of nutrition to enable people to make informed and practical choices about food and lifestyle, in both health and disease.

 Dietitian & Nutritionist - what's the difference?

 Dietitians assess, diagnose and treat dietary and nutritional problems at both an individual and wider public-health level.
 They work with both healthy and sick people.
-Uniquely, dietitians use the most up-to-date public health and scientific research on food, health and disease which they translate into practical guidance to enable people to make appropriate lifestyle and food choices.
+Importantly, dietitians use the most up-to-date public health and scientific research on food, health and disease which they translate into practical guidance to enable people to make appropriate lifestyle and food choices.

 Both the HCPC and UKVRN registers can be checked on-line, helping you to know that your nutrition professional is fully qualified to meet your needs.

 Nutrition is the study of nutrients in food, how nutrients are used by the body, and the relationship between diet, health and disease.